romulus0914/CNN_VGG19_verilog/README.md

 ## image folder

-contains some .jpg files and its corresponding .txt and predict files
+contain some .jpg files and its corresponding .txt and predict files

 ## execution